Juana Acosta

-Juana Acosta Restrepo (born 28 November 1976) is a Colombian-Spanish actress.
+Juana Acosta Restrepo (born 28 November 1976) is a Colombian and Spanish actress.
 She has appeared in more than 40 films.

 Biography

 Juana Acosta was born in Cali, Valle del Cauca, on 28 November 1976.
-She made her television debut with an appearance in the Colombian telenovela Mascarada, whereas she made her film debut featuring in the 1998 film Time Out.
+Her younger sister Valentina has also pursued an acting career.
+Juana Acosta made her television debut with an appearance in the Colombian telenovela Mascarada, whereas she made her film debut featuring in the 1998 film Time Out.
 She moved to Spain in 2000, making her debut in Spanish television with an appearance in Policías, en el corazón de la calle.
 She has a daughter with her ex-partner, fellow actor Ernesto Alterio.
 She earned a nomination to the Goya Award for Best Supporting Actress for her performance in the 2020 film One Careful Owner.